-Erectile Dysfunction (Erection Problem) affects the lives of many men and their partners to one degree or another.
+Erectile Dysfunction (Erection Problem) affects the lives of many men and their partners to varying degrees.

 What is Erectile Dysfunction (Erection Problems) (ED)?

-Erectile Dysfunction refers to a man's consistent inability to get or maintain an erection sufficient to have satisfactory sex.
-It does not mean a lack of sexual interest or desire or the occasional difficulty achieving or maintaining an erection that affects all men at some time in their life.
+Erectile Dysfunction refers to a man's consistent inability to gain or maintain an erection sufficient for penetration or to achieve satisfactory sex.
+It does not mean a lack of sexual interest or desire or the occasional difficulty in achieving or maintaining an erection, that will affects all men at some time in their life.

 Erectile Dysfunction (Erection Problems) are -

-To Appreciate Erectile Dysfunction (Erection problems –we need to appreciate the Physiology of Erection
+To Appreciate Erectile Dysfunction (Erection problems) –we need to appreciate the Physiology of an Erection

-Erectile Dysfunction is the inability to accomplish or sustain an erection for satisfactory sexual activity..
-Getting older is not the main reason for this problem, it may happen at any age,.
-It is required to consult a medical practitioner if it lasts more than three months.
+Erectile Dysfunction is the inability to accomplish or maintain and sustain an erection for satisfactory sexual activity.
+Getting older is not the main reason for this problem, it may happen at any age.
+It is recommended that you consult a medical practitioner if the symptoms continue for more than three months.

 Due to sensory or mental stimulation, or both, the erection begins.
 Due to impulses from brain and local nerves the muscles of corpora cavernosa relax and allow blood to flow in and fill the spaces of spongy tissue.

 The flow of blood creates pressure in the corpora cavernosa, making the penis expand.
 The tunica albuginea helps trap the blood in the chambers, thereby sustaining erection.
 When muscles in the penis contract to stop the inflow of blood and open outflow channels, the erection recedes.